huggingface/hub-docs/docs/hub/security-two-fa.md

 # Two-Factor Authentication

-Implementing two-factor authentication is a method of verifying a user's identity by using two separate authentication methods.
-This extra layer of security ensures that only authorized individuals can access an account, even if the password has been compromised.
+Using two-factor authentication verifies a user's identity with two methods, adding extra security to ensure only authorized individuals can access an account, even if the password is compromised.

 If you choose to enable two-factor authentication, at every login you will need to provide:
 - Username or email & password (normal login credentials)